sinablk/sinablk.github.io/_posts/2019-01-28-statistical-learning-series.markdown

 ##### FOOTNOTES

 [^1]: Although [there is a subtle difference between the two](https://medium.com/data-science-analytics/statistical-learning-vs-machine-learning-f9682fdc339f), I will be using the terms machine learning and statistical learning interchangeably.
-[^2]: I am unfortunately not the mind behind this "pretty" metaphor.
+[^2]: I am unfortunately not the mind behind this awesome metaphor.